shepherliu/Green-Dao/README.md

     (2). both english auction and dutch auction are supported.

+    (3). both blockchain native token and erc20 tokens are supported as the pay token.

-    (3). the dao will receive the payment through the dao treassure contract, then they can create a vote to use the dao treassures.
+    (4). the dao will receive the payment through the dao treassure contract, then they can create a vote to use the dao treassures.

  3. green grants